lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/physical_abridged.md

 * using OSI 7-layer model: layer X device understands & contains functionality for that layer & anything below it
 * layer 1 device just understands layer 1
 #### Layer 1 - Physical - HUB ####
-Scenario: need to add 2 more devices or players for a total of 4 (4 devices can't connect to a network cable with only 2 connectors)
+* `Scenario: need to add 2 more devices/players for a total of 4 (can't connect to network cable with only 2 connectors)`
-\- 4 devices can connect to a 4-port hub (left & right laptop no longer connected directly like in previous scenario)
+* 4 devices can connect to a 4-port hub (left & right laptop no longer connected directly like in previous scenario)
 ![Layer 1: Physical - Game Example - 4-port hub](https://i.postimg.cc/W1t02Kfp/image7.png)
 * since this hub has 4 ports, it has 2 ports free; it can accommodate the top & bottom laptops
 * hubs have 1 job: retransmit anything it receives on any of its ports to all of the other ports (including any errors & collisions)
 * NOTE: layer 1 is a broadcast medium: no individual device addresses (ie 1 laptop cannot address traffic directly at another)
 * collision: corrupts any transmissions on the shared medium (only 1 device can transmit at a time & be readable to everything else)
 * `Layer 1:` no media access control (no method of controlling which devices can trasmit)
 * likelihood of collisions increases, the more layer 1 devices present on the same layer 1 network
 * not able to detect when collisions occur (network cards just transmitting via voltage changes on the shared medium)
   * not digital: it's an analog signal which can transmit binary data
 * theoretically, network cards can all transmit at the same time
 * `Takeaways (how devices ACTUALLY communicate at a physical level)`
 * layer 1 doesn't have any capability beyond the specifications it defines
   * all devices will use specifications in order to transmit onto the shared medium, & receive from the shared medium